 Rich in monounsaturated fat, protein, and vitamin E, fire hemp seeds are believed to have many health benefits.
 Constipation prevention, anti-aging, reducing the risk of cardiovascular diseases – just to name a few.
 Moreover, fire hemp seeds have been used as Chinese medicine for over 2,000 years, and are still loved by many Chinese medicine practitioners today.

-A popular summertime drink in Hong Kong, White Sugar Cane Tea provides a sweet, refreshing way to cool excess internal heat.
-It has cooling properties to relieve sore throats, coughs, nosebleeds, and other signs of heat.
-Made from mugwort root, this liang cha clears heat in the body while replenishing its fluids.
+A popular summertime drink in Hong Kong, Sugar Cane Cogon Grass Root Tea provides a sweet, refreshing way to cool excess internal (and external!) heat.
+Other properties include relieving sore throats, coughs, nosebleeds, and other signs of heat.
+Made from cogon root, this liang cha clears heat in the body while replenishing its fluids.

 10. Chrysanthemum Tea (銀菊露)